1854books/VCRM/README.md

 #### *The Federalist*

-> Ambition muſt be made to counteract ambition.
-The intereſt of the man
-> muſt be connected with the conſtitutional rights of the place.
-It may
+> AFTER an unequivocal experience of the inefficacy of the ſubſtlting
-> be a reflection on human nature, that ſuch devices ſhould be neceſſary
-> to control the abuſes of government.
-But what is government itſelf but
-> the greateſt of all reflections on human nature?
-If men were angels,
-> no government would be neceſſary.
-If angels were to govern men,
-> neither external nor internal controls on government would be
-> neceſſary.
-In framing a government which is to be adminiſtered by men
-> over men, the great difficulty lies in this: You muſt firſt enable
-> the government to control the governed; and in the next place, oblige
-> it to control itſelf.
-A dependence on the people is no doubt the
-> primary control on the government; but experience has taught mankind
+> federal government, you are called upon to deliberate on a new
-> the neceſſity of auxiliary precautions.
+> conſlitution for the United States of America.
+The ſubject ſpeaks
->
-> This policy of ſupplying by oppoſite and rival intereſts, the defect
-> of better motives, might be traced through the whole ſyſtem of human
-> affairs, private as well as public.
-We ſee it particularly diſplayed
-> in all the ſubordinate diſtributions of power; where the conſtant aim
-> is to divide and arrange the ſeveral offices in ſuch a manner as that
-> each may be a check on the other; that the private intereſt of every
-> individual, may be a centinel over the public rights.
-Theſe inventions
+> its own importance ; comprehending in it’s conſequences, nothing
-> of prudence cannot be leſs requiſite in the diſtribution of the
+> leſs than the exigence of the UNION, the ſafety and welfare of the
+> parts of which it is compoſed, the fate of an empire, in many reſpects,
-> ſupreme powers of the ſtate (Publius *Federalist* 365).[^27]
+> the moſt intereſting in the world (Publius *Federalist* A).[^27]

 #### *Qu'est-ce que le Tiers-État?*

+> Le plan de cet écrit est assez simple.
+Nous avons trois questions à nous faire.
-> Qu’est-ce que la volonté d’une nation?
-C’est le résultat des volontés
+> 1) Qu’est-ce que le Tiers état? — TOUT.
-> individuelles, comme la nation est l’assemblage des individus.
-Il est
-> impossible de concevoir une association légitime qui n’ait pas pour
-> objet la sécurité commune, la liberté commune, enfin la chose
-> publique.[^28]
+> 2) Qu’a-t-il été jusqu’à présent dans l’ordre politique? — RIEN.
+> 3) Que demande-t-il? — À ÊTRE QUELQUE CHOSE [^28]
 >
+> The plan of this book is fairly simple.
+We must ask ourselves three questions.
-> What is the will of a nation?
-It is the resultant of the individual
+> 1) What is the Third Estate?
+Everything.
-> wills, just as the nation is the aggregate of the individuals that
-> compose it.
-It is impossible to imagine a legitimate association whose
-> object would not be the common security, the common liberty and,
+> 2) What has it been until now in the political order?
+Nothing.
-> finally, the common welfare (Sieyès *What Is the Third Estate?* Page
+> 3) What does it want to be?
+Something (Sieyès *What Is the Third Estate?* Page
-> 108).[^29]
+> 43).[^29]

 #### *Manifest der Kommunistischen Partei*